AnandPilania/dev-mcp-server/README.md

 ## 10 Specialist Agents

-Each agent runs the **real Anthropic tool-use loop** — it can call any of its assigned tools multiple times, chain tool calls, and reason between steps.
+Each agent runs the **real tool-use loop** — it can call any of its assigned tools multiple times, chain tool calls, and reason between steps.

 | Agent                | Tools Available                                                                      | Specialty                        |
 | -------------------- | ------------------------------------------------------------------------------------ | -------------------------------- |